ChainShot/AAVEDaiEscrow/readme.md

 When you have your Kovan Ether, the next step is to get some Kovan DAI.
 After all, this is a **DAI Escrow**!
 One way to do this would be to borrow some from [AAVE](https://testnet.aave.com/dashboard).
 If you deposit some Kovan ether you can borrow DAI.
 Then you can use this DAI to create and fund the Escrow contract!

-Fill in the **New Contract** fields and then click **Approve && Deploy**.
+Fill in the **New Contract** fields and then click **Approve DAI & Deploy**.
 This will have you approve the Escrow to spend your DAI, and then deploy the contract once that transaction has been completed (this may take a moment).

 ## Tests